umarbutt001/simple-webapp-flask/README.md

-# simple-webapp-flask
+# Simple Web Application
 simple-webApp-flask Lab from KodeKloud

 This is a simple web application using Python Flask and MySQL database.
 This is used in the demonstration of development of Ansible Playbooks.

 Below are the steps required to get this working on a base linux system.

-Install all required dependencies
+- Install all required dependencies
-Install and Configure Web Server
+- Install and Configure Web Server
-Start Web Server
+- Start Web Server

 # 1. Install all required dependencies
 Python and its dependencies

 apt-get install -y python python-setuptools python-dev build-essential python-pip python-mysqldb

-#2.
-Install and Configure Web Server
+# 2. Install and Configure Web Server
 Install Python Flask dependency

 pip install flask